July 2005 Archives

 It is admittedly difficult to argue with the article since it touches on many sides of a complicated issue from a variety of perspectives and voices.
 Mehta masterfully spins bits of truth into an argument that cossets our fears with gentle conciliatory gestures.
 On one hand he provides easy examples to illustrate what we already suspect are our national failings.
 "In this year's national spelling bee", he says, as we succumb to the idea that our children are getting dumber;"the top four contestants were of South Asian origin"".

-Mehta was apparently educated in English schools in Bombay, moved to New York when he was fourteen and graduated from NYU and University of Idaho Writer's workshop.
-He portrays himself in the image of a Pico "Iyer-esque" cosmopolitan - a trans-continental city denizen, who finds friends and family in the many "..rooms" in Paris, San Francisco, Bombay or New York.
+Mehta was apparently educated in English schools in Bombay, moved to New York when he was fourteen, then graduated from NYU and University of Idaho Writer's workshop.
+He portrays himself in the image of a Pico "Iyer-esque"cosmopolitan - a trans-continental city denizen who finds friends and family in Paris, San Francisco, Bombay or New York.
 From this position, he contends that the education in the West is inferior.
 "If I were now to move with my family to India, my children - who go to one of the best private schools in New York - would have to take remedial math and science courses".
 Then he lines up his evidence to assert that this is the cause, which can be linked to an effect; "one in 10 technology jobs will leave these shores by the end of this year".
 The result, he concludes, leaves the West poised to plummet noisily to "their" (third person) demise - "complaining when their jobs are being lost to children of the empire who are working harder than they are."
 Does he suggest that perhaps the West deserves the outsourcing as some sort of come-uppance?

-Mehta then assumes the role of the underdog when he appeals to our guilt at a time when many of us question our oafish international behavior: "I was mercilessly bullied during the 1979-80 hostage crisis, because my classmates couldn't tell the difference between Iran and India".
-He scoffs our slothful habits, "Indians have had to learn; we have had to slog for long hours in the classroom while the children of other countries went out to play".
+Mehta then assumes the role of the underdog when he appeals to our guilt at a time when many of us question our seemingly oafish international foreign policy behavior: "I was mercilessly bullied during the 1979-80 hostage crisis, because my classmates couldn't tell the difference between Iran and India".
+He scoffs at comparatively slothful habits, "Indians have had to learn; we have had to slog for long hours in the classroom while the children of other countries went out to play".
 He strings it all together onto a history of imperialism; "Why are Indians willing to write code for a tenth of what Americans make for the same work?
 It's not by choice; it's because they're still struggling to stand on their feet after 200 years of colonial rule."
-It's not clear whether the author is speaking for an India that perhaps as a nation has a chip on its shoulder, or whether he's reflecting some personal bitterness.
+Colonialism can hamper growth despite what Great Britain says and what you hear about the trains.
+But is it possible that Mehta's India also has a chip on its shoulder or is reflecting some personal bitterness.

 Meanwhile, the author embellishes not only India's education system but its technological abilities with select evidence; "During the technology boom of the late 1990's, Indians were responsible for 10 percent of all the start-ups in Silicon Valley".
 This he uses to hint at inevitable dominance - "Those Indians who went to the United States...have done remarkably well: Indians make up one of the richest ethnic groups in this country".
 As deftly as a Bollywood script writer, he adds magnificence, bright colors, shiny sparkly glory, and a bit of song and dance to create the glittering myth of India Ascendant

 It is interesting how the gritty picture of Bombay in "Maximum City" opposes the shiny glossy composite of the ascending India (a sleight of even-handedness) in this article.
 Shall we trust the words of this benevolent self styled avatar of global understanding?
 What is true?
 Are U.S. schools failing abysmally next to India's?
-Are we losing our scientific edge as abruptly and tragically as a child misspells some impossible multisyllabic word presented in a spelling bee?
+Are we losing our scientific edge as abruptly and tragically as a child misspells some impossible multi-syllabic word presented in a spelling bee?
 Is the trend in outsourcing proof that India is just a hop skip and jump from becoming "the empire", the "economic superpower"?
-Should we be shaking in our temporarily well-heeled boots?
 Could we possible answer all these questions?

 "A Fine Balance" is also a book about India by Rohinton Mistry.